-- Confidentiality/ Privacy discussed in our next talk - Integrity checking and recoverability discussed in this talk - Access control/flow control/inference control
+- Confidentiality/Privacy has been discussed in our special topic on data security (1) - Integrity checking and recoverability will be discussed in this talk - Secure deletion will be discussed in the next talk - Access control/flow control/inference control

 Denning, Dorothy E., and Peter J. Denning.
 "Data security."
 ACM Computing Surveys (CSUR) 11, no. 3 (1979): 227-249.